 A second is that as idealism drops out of the conversation, a particular kind of writing about consciousness goes away with it.

-And a third is that behaviorism happens, and this really puts a dampner on discussions of minds.
+And a third is that behaviorism happens, and this really puts a damper on discussions of minds.

-But the result of these three is that you really do see a dramatic falling away in the late 1940s and early 1950s for these 9 words.
+But the result of these three is a dramatic falling away in the late 1940s and early 1950s for these nine words.

-Now for what I’ve called Speculative Philosophy.
-I’m going to leave Journal of Philosophy off the first set of graphs because some of the words were used so often in some of the years that it threw off the scale.
+Now for what I’ve called speculative philosophy.
+I’m going to leave the Journal of Philosophy off the first set of graphs because some of the words were used so often in some of the years that it threw off the scale.
 I’ll come back to the Journal when I sum these graphs together.
 I’m also leaving off one data point for the Review: ‘philosopher’ which gets used 176 times in 1947.
-The loess curve you can see does, however, take that hidden point into account.
+The loess curve that is shown does, however, take that hidden point into account.

-Now let’s see what that looks like when we sum the nine words, and add the Journal of Philosophy back into the picture.
+Now I’ll show what that looks like after summing the nine words, and adding the Journal of Philosophy back into the picture.

 Again, there is a falling off after 1949, but it’s not completely sudden.
-Finally, we’ll look at the Political Philosophy words.
+Finally, I’ll look at the political philosophy words.

-Again, we see a fairly big drop, though here it seems like the break comes in 1952.
+Again, there is a fairly big drop, though here it seems like the break comes in 1952.
 And note from the word-by-word graph that it’s the parts that seem most like political philosophy in the current sense that hold up for the longest.
 Philosophical Review in the 1950s talked about democracy a bit, but it didn’t talk about culture.

-Let’s sum all these together to get an overall picture.
-The next graph shows how often these 24 words appear in each of these journals in each year.
+I’ll sum all these together to get an overall picture.
+The next graph shows how often these twenty-four words appear in each of these journals in each year.

-And you’d have to say that by that measure, the 1950s at Philosophical Review do look quite different to the 1940s.
+By that measure, the 1950s at Philosophical Review do look quite different to the 1940s.
 This difference is why, I think, most models I looked at had at least one topic that disappeared from Philosophical Review right around 1950.
-For whatever reason this model didn’t have such a topic, this topic on Dewey is the closest, but I wanted to show you why this was a common occurrence.
+For whatever reason this model didn’t have such a topic; this topic on Dewey is the closest, but I wanted to show why this was a common occurrence.

-That said, the big change in Philosophical Review could be summarised by saying that it changed from being like Journal of Philosophy to being like Mind.
+That said, the big change in Philosophical Review could be summarized by saying that it changed from being like the Journal of Philosophy to being like Mind.
 It wasn’t like they did something completely unprecedented, or were well out in front of the international trends.

-It’s not connected to Dewey, or the Philosophical Review, but I wanted to show you how this kind of evidence from word counts can reveal a change in the journal.
-So I ran exactly the same kind of query as before, but with words connected to Early Modern Philosophy.
+It’s not connected to Dewey, or the Philosophical Review, but I wanted to show how this kind of evidence from word counts can reveal a change in the journal.
+So I ran exactly the same kind of query as before, but with words connected to early modern philosophy.